Claviz/bellboy/README.md

 Event listeners, which can be registered with `job.on` or `job.onAny` methods, allow you to listen to specific events in the job lifecycle and to interact with them.

-- Multiple listeners for one event will be executed in the order they were registered.
+- When multiple listeners are registered for a single event, those added by [reporters](#reporters) will be executed first, followed by the order of registration for the remaining listeners.
 - Job always waits for the code inside a listener to complete.
 - Any error thrown inside a listener will be ignored and warning message will be printed out.
 - `job.stop()` method can be used inside a listener to stop job execution and throw an error if needed.